Day

 10 Depart for USA

-This morning, transfer to Kihihi Airstrip
+Early afternoon, transfer to Kihihi

-Airport for your international flight connection.
+International Airport for your international flight connection.